bbvcs/EXP2-VNS-HRV-Pipeline/README.md

 4. Pipeline Usage Overview:
     - Convert the AX3 .cwa to a .csv file.
     - Before running any python scripts, ensure you have ran "pipenv shell"; this puts you in a virtual environment, with all the necessary modules/libraries available.
-    - There is a "subject" variable at the top of each python script - change this depending on the subject you're running it over.
+    - Check setup.json; ensure the data directory is correct, and set the subject to use (e.g taVNS006).
     - Run `python3 extract_and_merge_data.py` to merge all the AX3 & Vitalpatch data into a single CSV.
     - Run `python3 produce_hrv_timeseries.py` to produce HRV Frequency & Time Domain Metrics CSVs.
     - Run `python3 -i plot_data.py`.
 This loads the merged CSV and the HRV CSV's so that all data is available to be plotted/processed.
 Running in interactive mode (`-i`) means you can make any  matplotlib calls after all data has been loaded.